- Average BOP insurance costs in Pennsylvania

 - Selective Insurance

-- Industry: The industry your business operates in will impact the cost of BOP insurance.
-Industries that are considered high-risk, like construction and retail, often have higher BOP premiums than low-risk industries, like professional services.
+- Business type: The industry you're in will impact the cost of BOP insurance.
+Some industries are considered high-risk, such as construction, and often have higher BOP premiums than lower-risk industries such as professional services.

-- Annual revenue: Small businesses with high annual revenue usually pay more for BOP insurance than ones with lower revenue.
-That’s because businesses with high revenue often need policies with generous coverage limits that will adequately protect their assets.
+- Revenue: Small businesses with big annual revenue often pay more for BOP than companies with lower revenue, since businesses with high revenue often need policies with generous coverage limits to adequately protect their assets.

 How to compare carriers to get the best BOP insurance rates in Pennsylvania

-When shopping for BOP insurance in Pennsylvania, there are a few important things you need to do:
+When shopping for BOP insurance, here are a few important things you need to do:

 Here are some tips for reducing your BOP insurance premium in Pennsylvania:

-- Bundle a BOP with another policy: Many insurance companies offer a discount to customers who bundle their BOP with another policy, like commercial auto insurance, workers’ compensation insurance, or professional liability insurance.
+- Bundle: While BOP itself is an insurance package, many insurance companies will offer a discount when you bundle BOP with another policy, such as workers’ compensation insurance, or professional liability insurance.

-- Pay your annual premium in full: You can often get a small discount on your BOP if you pay the annual premium upfront and in full.
-Some insurers also offer a discount when you enroll in automatic payments.
+- Pay in full: Many insurers will give you a discount if you pay your annual premium upfront and in full.

-- Choose a higher deductible: The commercial property portion of a BOP requires a deductible when you file a claim.
-If you choose a high deductible, you’ll get a lower monthly premium.
+- Go with a higher deductible: If you choose a high deductible, you’ll get a lower monthly premium.

 What our expert says